thinpapahlaing/My_Habit_Tracker.app/README.md

 * Function 7: This function is about managing your user account.
 In this function, you can edit your forename, surname, username and password by selecting one option using arrow key.
-You can find the 4 sub-functions like this:
+You can find the 4 option to select like this:
 ```shell
 ?
 Which sector do you want to edit?
 (Use arrow keys)
  » (1) Forename